-- 1. The Principles of Ethics permit dentists to use the titles "Doctor" or "Dentist" or the degrees "DDS" or "DMD" in connection with their names on cards, letterheads, office door lettering, or signs.
-The use of other titles, such as "Dental Surgeon" or "Surgeon Dentist," is unethical. - 2.
-A dentist may permit his name to be used to identify a dental instrument so long as his degree or title is not added to that identification. - 3.
-It is unethical for a dentist to permit his name with title or degree to be used in advertising circulars, letterheads, and other material promoting a product or service to either the public or profession at large. - 4.
-A practicing dentist who identifies himself by title or degree in material promoting the products of a dental supply house is engaged in unethical conduct. - 5.
-A dentist who merely demonstrates a new piece of dental equipment within a commercial exhibit at a professional meeting is not engaged in unethical conduct. - 6.
-Section 15 is interpreted to mean that the title "Diplomate" on office door lettering or signs is not permitted.
-The use of the term "Diplomate of . . . " on cards, letterheads, and announcements is permitted. - 7.
-The limitations on the use of titles and degrees in connection with a dentist's name on cards, letterheads, announcements, and signs should be strictly observed. - 8.
-A dentist who participates in a dental motion picture film sponsored by a commercial film company in which he has a financial interest is engaged in unethical conduct if he is identified by name and title or degree.
+1. Dentists are permitted to use the titles "Doctor" or "Dentist" or the degrees "DDS" or "DMD," in connection with their names in directory listings and on cards, letterheads, office door lettering, signs, and announcements.
+Similar use of fellowship degrees, honorary degrees, and academic degrees, other than "DDS," "DMD," or "MD" with a dentist's name is unethical.
+The use of other titles, such as "Dental Surgeon" or "Surgeon Dentist," is unethical.

+2. A dentist may permit his name to be used to identify a dental instrument so long as his degree or title is not added to that identification.

+3. It is unethical for a dentist to permit his name with title or degree to be used in advertising circulars, letters or letterheads, and other material promoting a product or service to either the public or profession at large.
+For example, it is unethical for a dentist, whether or not employed by the firm, to sign or to otherwise permit himself to be identified by title or degree in letters and other material promoting the products of a dental supply or other commercial firm.
+4. A dentist who conducts a demonstration of a commercial dental product or technique within a commercial exhibit at a professional meeting is not engaged in unethical conduct.

+5. Section 15 is interpreted to mean that the title "Diplomate" on office door lettering or signs is not permitted.
+The use of the term "Diplomate of . . . " on cards, letterheads, and announcements is permitted.

-- 9. Although the House of Delegates has recommended that postgraduate courses for dentists should be conducted under the auspices of recognized educational institutions, hospitals, and dental societies (Trans, 1951:190), that policy has not been incorporated in the Principles of Ethics.
-It is not unethical for a dentist to participate in a scientific or professional presentation under the sponsorship of a commercial concern, unless that dentist's participation does, in effect, promote the product or products of the sponsoring commercial concern. - 10.
-It is unethical for a dentist employed by a dental supply or other commercial firm to sign his name with title or degree to letters or circulars promoting the products of his employer. - 11.
-A dentist may ethically combine the practice of dentistry with the practice of other branches of the healing arts. - 12.
-A dentist may not use degrees other than DDS, DMD, or MD, if earned, in connection with his name on cards, letter-heads, and announcements. - 13.
-The mere identification of a dentist as an officer or member of the board of directors of a corporation is not unethical. - 14.
-Use of fellowship degrees, honorary degrees, academic degrees, other than DDS, DMD, and MD, with a dentist's name in directory listings and on cards, letterheads, office door signs, and announcements is unethical. - 15.
-It is unethical to use a dentist's name, with title or degree, as part of promotional efforts for educational or travel programs.
+6. Although the House of Delegates has recommended that postgraduate courses for dentists should be conducted under the auspices of recognized educational institutions, hospitals, and dental societies (Trans 1951:190), that policy has not been incorporated in the Principles of Ethics.
+It is not unethical for a dentist to participate in a scientific or professional presentation under the sponsorship of a commercial concern, unless that dentist's participation does, in effect, promote the product or products of the sponsoring commercial concern.

+7. A dentist may ethically combine the practice of dentistry with the practice of other branches of the healing arts.

+8. The mere identification of a dentist as an officer or member of the board of directors of a corporation is not unethical.

+9. It is unethical to use a dentist's name, with title or degree, as part of promotional efforts for educational or travel programs.